10 Things to Do in Kuala Lumpur in 2 days with 4 MRT Stations

 Haggling is a powerful tool here where you can get 50% off the quoted amount.
 When the sellers offer you a high price, just walk away.
 The value will be slashed down immediately.
 Sellers here are desperate to sell, and it can get overwhelming at times.
 Nevertheless, it is still a great place to negotiate some cheap bargains.
 Chinatown is a top attraction in Kuala Lumpur, especially for first-timers.
 The area has an entirely different facet from the glamorous KLCC which carries authentic brands.

 When you go to Chinatown Kuala Lumpur, how can one not try some Chinese food there?
 We reserved the space of our stomach searching for a comfortable food corner to dine in Chinatown.
 We were drawn to a Chinese restaurant, Kim Lian Kee 金莲记 at one of the busy streets.
 I reckoned having dinner sitting by the road was one memorable experience for my friend.
-She could indulge in the lively ambience of Kuala Lumpur Chinatown and watched the surrounding activities.
+She could indulge in the lively ambience of Kuala Lumpur Chinatown and watch the surrounding activities.

 We strongly recommend the Stir-Fried Beef with Spring Onion.
-The meat was so tender and delicious!
-My friend could not help but praised the dish vehemently.
+The meat we tried was so tender and delicious!
+My friend could not help but praise the dish vehemently.
 The Salted Egg Prawns were another excellent choice too.
 The other two dishes were bland and less tasty.
 The waitress came over and talked to us when there were not many customers.
 She was rather spot-on when analysing the type of tourists from different countries.
 I tipped her at the end of the day for her excellent service.

-Our last destination for the day is at the Bukit Bintang night entertainment area.
+Our last destination for the day is the Bukit Bintang night entertainment area.
 There were 2 Bukit Bintang MRT stations on the signboard.
 Choose the name marked with SBK (Sungei Buloh-Kajang).
 We had a pleasant surprise when we exited from Bukit Bintang MRT station Pintu C (Exit C) on a Saturday night.
 There was a live band performance by Sentuhan Band with an excellent acoustic sound system.
 We stayed there for a while.
 Later, I realised such band performances were everywhere on the street.

 Bukit Bintang is a top-rated tourist attraction for things to do in Kuala Lumpur at night for partygoers and night owls.
 The street was bustling with people on late weekend nights.
 You get to listen to free music from the various groups of live bands.
 Bukit Bintang nightlife generates a strong presence of energetic vibes with a lot of entertainment as there are so many things to see in Kuala Lumpur.